Does moisturising baby skin prevent eczema or food allergies?

 Compared to no skin care or standard care, moisturisers:

-• probably do not change the risk of developing eczema by the age of one to two years (evidence from 7 studies in 3075 babies) nor the time needed for eczema to develop (9 studies; 3349 babies);
+• probably do not change the chance of developing eczema by age one to three years (7 studies; 3075 babies), or the time needed for eczema to develop (9 studies; 3349 babies);

 • may slightly increase the number of immediate reactions to a common food allergen at two years, as reported by parents (1 study; 1171 babies);